Casper, Bird's Eye View, approx. 1918.

 one of the propietors, Ernest Sprague, could not get on the telephone through "Central" to the fire department and had to run the five blocks to the

 fire house and ring the fire bell.
 Others to alert town firemen fired their guns into the air.

 The year following the arrival of the railroad, Natrona County was formed with Casper competing with Bessimer Bend to be the seat.

 Bessimer Bend is now a ghost town.
-But like a number of other end-of-the-track towns, Casper tended to be a bit rough.
+But like a number of other end-of-the-track towns, Casper tended to be a bit "wild and woolly."
 Hence, newly elected

 sheriff, William W. Jaycox, had his hands full.
 During the Indian Wars, Jaycox had served as a packer in Gen. George Crook's